vmware-tanzu/pinniped/site/content/docs/howto/supervisor/configure-supervisor.md

 ### Configuring TLS for the Supervisor OIDC endpoints

-If you have terminated TLS outside the app, for example using service mesh which handles encrypting the traffic for you, then you do not need to configure TLS certificates on the FederationDomain.
-Otherwise, you need to configure the Supervisor app to terminate TLS.
+If you have terminated TLS outside the Supervisor app as described in the section above for using a service mesh, then you do not need to configure TLS certificates on the FederationDomain.
+Otherwise, you need to configure the Supervisor app with a TLS certificate.

+The TLS certificate for the Supervisor should typically be created for the DNS name or IP address that your end users will use to make requests to the Supervisor.
+This should be the same DNS name or IP address that you declared in the FederationDomain's `spec.issuer`.

 There are two places to optionally configure TLS certificates: